 On August 1, 2011, the BOEMRE Inspectors contacted the contract Compliance Technician responsible for EC-34#1 to announce the initial production inspection.
 During the conversation with the technician he did not mention anything about the incident, but indicated that the platform was flowing and personnel were in attendance.
 Upon landing at EC-34#1, the Inspectors discovered a significant amount of oil on the entire platform; including the heliport, and as seen in photos taken at the time of the inspection oil droplets were entering the Gulf waters.
 In addition, the platform was shut-in prior to the Inspectors arriving on location.
-While onboard, the BOEMRE Inspectors to clean the oil off the entire facility prior to returning the facility to production.
+While onboard, the BOEMRE Inspectors conducted the initial production inspection and instructed the contract Operators to clean the oil off the entire facility prior to returning the facility to production.